Quick Navigation:

 How to Transfer iCloud Photos to Google Photos Efficiently

-If your iCloud Photos left no storage, you can transfer photos from iCloud Photos to Google Photos.
-Google Photos offers 15 GB of free storage which is pretty much larger than the free storage of iCloud.
+If you hit the iCloud Photos storage limit, you can transfer photos from iCloud Photos to Google Photos.
+Google Photos offers 15 GB of free storage, which is pretty much larger than the free storage of iCloud.
 Since photos and videos are always large, it may waste so much of your time and energy to manually download photos from iCloud and then upload them to Google Photos.

 Therefore, how to transfer photos and videos from iCloud to Google Photos without downloading and uploading?
 Well, a professional cloud-to-cloud data transfer service, MultCloud, can give you some help.
 It offers mobile apps and a secure web interface for you to easily manage all your clouds in one place and transfer data across clouds with one click.